tower120/reactive/Readme.md

  * `nonblocking` Will use `SpinLock`.
 ReadLock will copy value, and will not block at all.
 WriteLock will hold unique_lock.
 Setting new value will make temporary value copy and will not block.
  * `nonblocking_atomic` T will be wrapped with `std::atomic`.
 There will be no other locks.
 ReadLock will copy value, and will not block at all.
 WriteLock will hold temporary value, ObservableProperty's value will be set to temporary value on WriteLock destruction.
 Setting new value will make temporary value copy and will not block.

+ All in all, `blocking` never copy value, but lock internal mutex each time when you work with it.

  Thoeretically, hardware supported std::atomic<T> with nonblocking_atomic should be the fastest.
 Keep in mind, that mostly, atomics are lockless for sizeof(T) <= 8.

+ You rather will not need anything, but default.

 #### Implementation details: